 The year 2020 was not a good year for predictions.
 When the virus hit, all predictions became instantly obsolete and the entire world was navigating blind.
 As we start 2021, industry leaders look ahead more cautiously.
 ‘Predictions’ may fall short as the ecosystem is presented with challenges it doesn’t have the tools to fix.
-However, advertising trends have emerged which can help the industry point to expected changes in the immediate future.
+However, digital advertising trends have emerged which can help the industry predict expected changes in the immediate future.

 By: Elie Kanaan

 Consumer naivete is a thing of the past

 The advertising industry has traditionally relied on consumer naivete as to how consumer data is used for advertising.
 Yet, thanks to documentaries like The Great Hack and The Social Dilemma, consumers have woken up to the value of their data and the importance of privacy.
 Couple this with the severe digital fatigue consumers face in today’s ‘work from home’ environment and it’s clear old tactics need to change.

 The fact is, most consumers now understand the advertising value exchange.
 Ogury research found 70% of consumers were willing to receive a certain amount of useful ads in exchange for free content.
 It’s important to remember consumers don’t hate all digital advertising — only useless, invasive, and irrelevant ads.
 To be successful in a time of severe advertising fatigue, brands must respond to consumer demand and provide authentic ways to engage with consumers.

 Contextual advertising won’t be enough

 Google’s commitment to phase out third-party cookies by January 2022 and Apple’s changes to the Identifiers for Advertisers (IDFA), which requires consumer consent to data sharing, are both major shifts for the industry.
 Without third-party cookies and IDFA, it’s understandable advertisers feel left in the dark.